teiniker/teiniker-lectures-embedded-cxx/introduction/README.md

 systems development using C++.

-## Configuration Management

-Configuration management is crucial in embedded systems development, as it helps manage the complexity of different hardware platforms, software versions, and build environments.

-Configuration management tools and practices include:

-* **Version Control Systems (VCS)**:
-   Git is the most widely used VCS, allowing teams to track changes, collaborate, and manage code versions effectively.

-* **Build Systems**:
-   CMake is a popular build system that can generate Makefiles or project files for various IDEs, making it easier to manage complex builds.

-* **Debugging and Testing Frameworks**:
-   Tools like GDB for debugging, and Google Test for unit testing, help ensure code quality and reliability.

-* **Modeling and Documentation**:
-   Tools like Doxygen for generating documentation from comments in the code, and UML for modeling system architecture.

-* **Genarative AI**:
-    AI tools can assist in code generation, documentation, and even debugging by providing suggestions based on existing code patterns.

-    We will explore how to use AI tools effectively in embedded C++ development, including best practices and potential pitfalls.

 ## References
 * [YouTube: Bjarne Stroustrup: Why I Created C++ ](https://youtu.be/JBjjnqG0BP8?si=ZFvZpu5uKGs23bGe)
 * Jez Humble, Davis Farley. **Continuous Delivery**.
 Addison-Wesley, 2010